h2kh/h2kh.github.io/_posts/2019-06-06-game-analysis.md

 **[Jupyter notebook](https://nbviewer.jupyter.org/github/h2kh/video_game_exploratory/blob/master/game-analysis.ipynb)**

-Note: the Kaggle dataset this project was based on has been taken down.
-However, you can still see my analysis in the linked notebook without any issues.
+(Note: the Kaggle dataset this project was based on has been taken down by the uploader.
+However, you can still see my analysis in the linked notebook without any issues.)